salkuadrat/f/README.md

 ## Create new project

-Use this command to create a new Flutter project
+Use this f command to create a Flutter project

 ```bash
 f c myapp